 CPC supports the Postdoctoral Social Science Working Group that fosters the development of work in progress and collaboration on population-related research.
 Any postdocs interested in participating in the working group, joining the listserv, or affiliating, please send your name, department, and general area of interest/specialty to Meg Cole.

 Current CPC Rhodes Postdoctoral Fellow

 Patrick Ishizuka (2016-2019).
-Patrick earned his Ph.D. in Sociology and Social Policy, with a specialization in demography, from Princeton University in 2016 and will begin fall 2019 as Assistant Professor in the Department of Sociology at Washington University in St. Louis.
+Patrick earned his Ph.D. in Sociology and Social Policy, with a specialization in demography, from Princeton University in 2016 and is now an Assistant Professor in the Department of Sociology at Washington University in St. Louis.
 His research focuses on work, family, and social inequality.